-- Electric head breaker is not activated.
-Turn on breaker. - There is a vacuum leak at the flush valve or the waste hose.
-Repair the leak. - The holding tank is full and the sensor in the holding tank has deactivated the vacuum pump.
-Pump out the holding tank. - There is a slight vacuum leak in the system.
-Find and repair the leak. - Overboard discharge valve in the engine compartment is closed.
-Open discharge valve. - Holding tank vent is clogged.
-Replace charcoal vent filter. - There is a vacuum leak in the hose from the holding tank to the deck pump out fitting.
-Tighten loose fittings or replace damaged hoses. - Back pressure in the holding tank.
-Pump out holding tank or replace the vent filter. - Waste is in the discharge hose.
-Flush enough to move waste to the holding tank, particularly at the end of each day. - No deodorizer in the holding tank.
-Add deodorizer to the holding tank each time it is pumped out. - The waste in the tank is over two weeks old.
-Pump the holding if it has contained waste for two weeks or more. - The generator battery switch is off.
-Turn on the generator battery switch. - Generator battery is not charged.
-Charge or replace battery. - The generator fuel supply valve is off.
-Turn on fuel supply valve. - The fuel level is too low in the fuel tank that supplies the generator.
+PROBLEM CAUSE AND SOLUTION ACCESSORY PROBLEMS Head will not flush.
+Electric head breaker is not activated.
+Turn o breaker.
+There is a vacuum leak at the flush valve or the wast hose.
+Repair the leak.
+The holding tank is full and the sensor in the holdin tank has deactivated the vacuum pump.
+Pump ou the holding tank.
+Head vacuum pump runs more frequently than it should.
+There is a slight vacuum leak in the system.
+Find and repair the leak.
+Holding tank will not empty.
+Overboard discharge valve in the engine compartmer is closed.
+Open discharge valve.
+Holding tank vent is clogged.
+Replace charcoal ver filter.
+There is a vacuum leak in the hose from the holdin tank to the deck pump out fitting.
+Tighten loos fittings or replace damaged hoses.
+Excessive odor from marine head.
+Back pressure in the holding tank.
+Pump out holding tank or replace the vent filter.
+Waste is in the discharge hose.
+Flush enough to move waste to the holding tank, particularly at the end of each day.
+No deodorizer in the holding tank.
+Add deodorizer to the holding tank each time it is pumped out.
+The waste in the tank is over two weeks old.
+Pump the holding if it has contained waste for two weeks or more.
+The generator will not start.
+The generator battery switch is off.
+Turn on the generator battery switch.
+Generator battery is not charged.
+Charge or replace battery.
+The generator fuel supply valve is off.
+Turn on fuel supply valve.
+The fuel level is too low in the fuel tank that supplies the generator.
 Fill the fuel tanks.
 Note: The fuel pick up tube for the generator is shorter than the main engine pick up.
 Therefore, the generator will run out of fuel before the boat engine.
 This is to prevent the generator from consuming reserve fuel.

-- There is a problem with the generator and the emergency shut down system has activated to shut down the generator.
-Find and correct the problem, then restart the generator. - The fuel level is too low in the fuel tank that supplies the generator.
-Fill the fuel tanks. - The generator is overloaded.
+The generator runs for a short time and shuts down.
+There is a problem with the generator and the emergency shut down system has activated to shut down the generator.
+Find and correct the problem, then restart the generator.
+The fuel level is too low in the fuel tank that supplies the generator.
+Fill the fuel tanks.
+The generator is overloaded.
 Manage AC accessory use to reduce excess amperage draw.